nguyenph88/Dayz-Epoch-Hack-Script/README.md

 REMEMBER: this is not a bypass, it's the scripts that you need to run after bypassing the server in order to control many aspects of that server.
 There are (maybe) many bypassers out there which can help bypass Battleye, and other Custom-Anti-Cheat on server.
 Running this script straigth without bypassing authentication step WILL get you immediate ban.

 Updated on 02/01/2014: Many bypassers have been detected and banned.
-Some of my accounts are banned btw :(
+Some of my accounts are banned btw :( Updated on 02/02/2014: Some bypasser providers have updated their bypasser, everything seems to be working now

 Introduction
 =============================